 5) Use your electronic equipment regularly during the rains: Do not leave your electronic equipment unused for long periods.
 Fortnightly checks, in which the equipment is in use for at least half an hour is a good idea.

-6) Insure your electronic equipment: You should do this to protect yourself against the cost of expensive replacements, and ensure that you also service your electronic equipment after the rains.
+6) Ensure your electronic equipment: You should do this to protect yourself against the cost of expensive replacements, and ensure that you also service your electronic equipment after the rains.

 Now you know not just the 5 common problems that can affect your electronic equipment during the monsoon season, but also the 6 preventive steps you can take to protect your equipment from damage.
 Do follow these tips and enjoy this year’s monsoon for all the right reasons!